All companies

 Use caseHobbyist, student, cost-sensitive eval

-Sales motions across products: PLG / self-serve for Pods (both clouds), Serverless, and storage; sales-led for Enterprise annual commits and dedicated capacity reservations.
-All prices accessed 2026-05-30 from runpod.io/pricing and docs.runpod.io.
+Sales motions across products: PLG / self-serve for Pods (both clouds), Serverless, Clusters (instant), Public Endpoints, and storage; sales-led for Reserved Clusters, Enterprise annual commits, and dedicated capacity reservations.
+Prices accessed 2026-07-14 from runpod.io/pricing and docs.runpod.io/pods/pricing.

 Hidden costs : What RunPod customers actually pay beyond the per-hour rate